dtaylor31906/Banker-s-Algo/README.md

 ## Building and Running
 The project directory contains a Makefile and can be compiled with <code>make</code>.
-The resulting executable, "banker," can be run with the <code>./banker
+The resulting executable, "banker," can be run with  <code>./banker</code>.
-</code>.
-Then, follow the prompts and examine the results as
+Then, the user may follow the prompts and examine the results as desired.
-desired.
 This build/execute process works on any system with gcc installed.

 ## Further Reading